chergul/chergul/README.md

 ### Hey 👋🏻,

-As a teenager at school, I was the girl who was formatting to her own computer without any guides just by doing the research.
-It doesn’t matter I graduated from law school and practicing for around 10 years now.
-Today, I took an opportunity and changed my career into a web developer.

 I am writing codes, using libraries for my HTML to make a delicate website.
 Using JavaScript, jQuery for back-ends also for responsiveness.
 I do have adequate knowledge of object-oriented programming and databases as well.
 So you can fins some fun projects in my repo ✨

 ## 📬 Get in touch with me